How to Start a Private Foundation in Toronto, Ontario

 The CRA will determine whether your foundation qualifies as a private foundation, public foundation, or charitable organization based on factors such as funding sources, the relationship between directors or trustees, and the foundation's operational goals.
 Public foundations must demonstrate a broader funding base and typically have more external directors than private foundations.

-Board of Directors
+Board of Directors for Foundation

 Both private and public foundations require a board of directors.
-In Ontario, at least three directors are required to incorporate a foundation.
+In Ontario, at least three directors are required to incorporate a foundation under ONCA.
 Each director must provide an original signature on the incorporation documents.
-Public foundations typically have a larger and more diverse board compared to private foundations, which are often family-run.
+Directors must be at least 18 years of age and cannot be undischarged bankrupts at the time of appointment.

 Apply for a Charitable Tax Number